stashgg/stash-unity/README.md

 1. Download the [latest release](https://github.com/stashgg/stash-unity/releases) or repository as a zip file.
 2. Import the `.unitypackage` file into your Unity project
-3. Select the components you need (Stash.Core, Stash.Popup, Stash.DemoApp)
+3. Select the components you need (Stash.Webshop for Stash Webshop, Stash.Popup for Stash Pay)

 ### Import via Git URL